 - Logan Darsee

-To find out about our schedule please watch for fliers on campus, or you can email one of the officers to get on the email list.
+To find out about our schedule please watch for fliers on campus, click on the link above, or you can email one of the officers to get on the email list.

 Everyone and anyone is welcome, no philosophy background necessary.

-Be sure to check out our WALL, DOCS and LINKS.
+Be sure to check out our WALL, DOCS and LINKS on the FB page.
 It's all good stuff!